 - In an early episode of Gundam Wing before the pilots become allies, Heero points his BFG at Duo's Gundam during a battle.
 Duo assumes that the other pilot has turned on him and they get into a Humongous Mecha Mexican Standoff...only for Heero to blast the enemy machine that was sneaking up on Duo before flying off.

 - Done in JoJo's Bizarre Adventure with Hol Horse and Boingo, the latter of which has a comic book that predicts the future.
-It foresees Hol Horse kicking a woman, something he denies doing, even though it claims he will be rewarded with a great deal of treasure.
-Turns out said woman had a scorpion on her back, and Hol Horse did it immediately upon realizing what would happen otherwise.
+It foresees Hol Horse kicking a woman, who is so thankful she rewards him with a great deal of treasure.
+Hol Horse finds the whole thing ridiculous until they find said woman: turns out she had a scorpion on her back, and Hol Horse kicked it immediately upon realizing what would happen otherwise.

 - In Transformers Super God Masterforce, Mr. Ricky shoots a scorpion that was about to sting Minerva.
 Naturally, Shuta immediately jumps to the conclusion that he's a Decepticon.